Published on January 2018

 Historically occupancy data was often collected through manual surveys (and many companies still do this), it would not be possible to capture this level of detail immediately and implement quick changes.

-Capturing data through sensor tech is only half the equation, having a robust team and data platform to interpret and transform this into tangible solutions gets you to the finishing line.
+Capturing data using occupancy sensors is only half the equation, having a robust team and data platform to interpret and transform this into tangible solutions gets you to the finishing line.

 Want to find out more on how to increase workspace utilisation?